vivekvashisht04/NetMazeExplorer/Screenshots/Step 10 Performance and Security Testing/Validate Security Configurations/Test 2 Testing SSH Access/README.md

-# Test 2: Testing SSH Access to DatabaseVM from Authorized and Unauthorized Sources
+# Test 2: Testing SSH Access

 This directory contains screenshots related to the second test conducted during the validation of security configurations in the **NetMaze Explorer** project.
 This test focuses on verifying SSH access controls to the `DatabaseVM` by testing connections from both authorized and unauthorized sources.